MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/hardware-support-app--hsa--steps-for-driver-developers.md

 ## Multiple SCCDs

-Starting Windows 10 version 1803, apps can declare custom capabilities from one ore more SCCD files.
-The SCCD files just need to be placed in the root of the app pacakge.
+Starting in Windows 10 version 1803, apps can declare custom capabilities from one or more SCCD files.
+Place the SCCD files in the root of the app package.

 ## Summary